robmoore/zoomcamp-ts-project/README.md

 [Machine Learning Bookcamp](https://www.manning.com/books/machine-learning-bookcamp) by [Alexey Grigorev](https://alexeygrigorev.com/).

-This project was undertaken a project for the Machine Learning Zoomcamp course.
+This project was undertaken as a project for the Machine Learning Zoomcamp course.

 ## Project description